takagi/parallel-povray/README.markdown

     parallel-povray -nN [--confirm] [option...] file...

       -nN         How many processes to use.
-N is an integer number (eg. 2) --confirm   Show interpreted arguments and povray commands that parallel-povray publishes without running them
+N is an integer number. (eg. 2) --confirm   Show interpreted arguments and povray commands that parallel-povray publishes without running them.
-      files       Arguments that end with string ".pov" (eg. *.pov) options     Any other arguments which will be passed to povray unchanged (eg. -D +W1920 +H1440)
+      files       Arguments that end with string ".pov" . (eg. *.pov) options     Any other arguments which will be passed to povray unchanged.
+                    (eg. -D +W1920 +H1440)

+## Installation

+   * Install povray (http://www.povray.org/) if not installed yet.
+   * Please put parallel-povray.pl any place you want.
+   * Parallel-povray assumes that the environment variable to run povray without specifing its place is set.
+To confirm this, "which povray" on terminal.

+## Example

+    $ which povray
+    /path/to/povray
+    $ cd parallel-povray
+    $ ls
+    README.markdown         result00000000.pov      result00000002.pov
+    parallel-povray.pl      result00000001.pov      result00000003.pov
+    $ ./parallel-povray.pl -n2 -D +W1920 +H1440 *.pov
+    $ ls
+    README.markdown         result00000001.png      result00000003.png
+    parallel-povray.pl      result00000001.pov      result00000003.pov
+    result00000000.png      result00000002.png
+    result00000000.pov      result00000002.pov

 ## Requirement